Minimum Wage

 Vacation leave

-Montana does not require employers to provide paid time off to their employees.
-Private employers can choose to offer vacation leave at their discretion.
+Montana does not require private employers to provide paid or unpaid vacation time.
+Employers may choose to offer vacation leave at their discretion.

-Montana has no state law requiring private employers to provide paid or unpaid sick leave.
-Public employees are entitled to paid sick leave after 90 days of employment.
+Montana has no state law requiring private employers to provide paid or unpaid sick leave; employers may establish their own sick leave policies.

 Holidays